-Beef Salad is perfect for elegant cocktail parties and casual get-togethers.
+Beef Salad for Sandwiches is perfect as a sandwich filling or as a spread casual get-togethers and even elegant parties.
 It’s all in the presentation with this one.

 This recipe can be scaled down to use leftover roast beef.
 I used to make it this way until I discovered that so many people liked it that I actually needed to make a full roast just for beef salad.
 This is another one of those dishes that I carry to others’ parties as an appetizer.

-When I am serving this as part of a cocktail party spread, I serve it alongside marinated olive salad and a blue cheese spread.
+When I am serving this as part of a cocktail party spread, I serve it alongside marinated olive salad, blue cheese spread, and crudites.

 You can make this as creamy as you’d like, but I make mine in a pate consistency, minus any organ meat.
 This girl does not do organ meat, yuck and double yuck.

 The leftover broth from cooking the roast can be used for another dish.